-During the summer, beachgoers will be able to receive advice when the water quality at their local beach is not suitable for swimming.
+During the summer, beachgoers will be able to receive advice when the water quality at local beaches may not be suitable for swimming.

 Beaches in Adelaide are safe and healthy for 98% of the time.
 However, the water quality at beaches can be impacted by rainfall which flush stormwater into the sea leaving discoloured water especially around drains.

 SA Health has advised that people should not swim in discoloured or murky water and through this program beach users will have easy access to current information to enable them to make that decision.

 Beach users can opt to receive notifications via email or SMS by subscribing for updates (located below the map).